The 15 Best Thai Restaurants in Boston

 Sugar & Spice

-Shout-out to this lovely Porter Square spot, the only restaurant in Somerville (and one of only six in Massachusetts) to receive “Thai Select” certification from Thailand’s International Promotion, Ministry of Commerce, which recognizes standout exports of the country’s cuisine.
-We can see why, when you consider dishes like the stunning khao yum salad.
-Its centerpiece is rice that is dyed bright blue using butterfly pea flower (but turns purple when mixed with citrus); accouterments include lemongrass, lime leaf, coconut flakes, and mango.
+Shout-out to this lovely Porter Square spot, the only restaurant in Somerville (and one of only two in Massachusetts) to bear a “Thai Select” certification from Thailand’s Ministry of Commerce, which recognizes standout exports of the country’s cuisine.
+We can see why, when you consider dishes like the stunning kow yum salad.
+Its centerpiece is rice that is dyed bright blue using butterfly pea flower (but turns purple when mixed with citrus); accoutrements include lemongrass, lime leaf, coconut flakes, and mango.

 1933 Massachusetts Ave., Cambridge, 617-868-4200, sugarspices.com.

-Pretend you’re in class, and pay attention to the blackboard: Though the menu is sprawling, that’s where you’ll find the most tantalizing northern-Thai standouts, including clay pots of tilapia with cabbage, lemongrass, and lime leaves; jack fruit salad with pork rind, boiled egg, and steamed veggies; and pork curry with pickled bamboo shoots.
+Pretend you’re in class, and pay attention to the blackboard: Though the menu is sprawling, that’s where you’ll find the most tantalizing northern-Thai standouts, including pork or chicken in a peanut, ginger, and pineapple stew; jack fruit salad with pork rind, boiled egg, and steamed veggies; and pork curry with pickled bamboo shoots.